FarmasiaVR/farmasia-vr/Docs/quest_casting.md

 https://github.com/FarmasiaVR/farmasia-vr/assets/9552313/07624c0c-371e-4628-97e0-1d798784f059

+1. Make sure that the Quest headset and the computer are on the same network.
-1. Open the Camera app on the Quest.
+2. Open the Camera app on the Quest.
-2. Select Cast.
+3. Select Cast.
-3. Select Computer and press next.
+4. Select Computer and press next.
-4. On your browser, open [oculus.com/casting](https://www.oculus.com/casting) and log in using the same credentials that you used to log in to your headset.
+5. On your browser, open [oculus.com/casting](https://www.oculus.com/casting) and log in using the same credentials that you used to log in to your headset.

 Now you should see the headset's screen in the browser.
 Be careful not to do anything private when you start casting the screen ;)